All Episodes

 Now, the other three provisions are not insignificant.

-And this one, this fourth provision, hangs by a thread because the court said that even though we're going to allow the cops to stop people, do whatever they want to do, this is the stop and check documents provision, they upheld it for now.
+And this one, this fourth provision hangs by a thread because the court said that even though we're going to allow the cops to stop people, do whatever they want to do.

-you So it it could end up that this is gonna be challenged and it'll be lost.
+So it could end up that this is going to be challenged and it'll be lost.

 Can you imagine if the states were not free to stop people and ask if they're here illegally?